jberusch/llm-personal-assistant/CALENDAR_QUICKSTART.md

 - Create events with natural language
 - The assistant knows when you're busy
 - Morning routine includes today's calendar
+- View unread emails, draft replies, and archive newsletters
-- Plan your day around meetings
+- Plan your day and your inbox from the same CLI
-- Never miss an appointment!
+- Never miss an appointment or important email!

 Ready to set it up?
 Start with [GOOGLE_CALENDAR_SETUP.md](GOOGLE_CALENDAR_SETUP.md)!